schustischuster/evoGE/cisNAT/README.md

               bootstrap_repl)

 ```
 To generate the data table for _Arabidopsis thaliana_ used in this study, execute the following function call.
-It will generate 100 bootstrap replicates of 10.000 randomized protein-coding gene pairs:
+It will generate 100 bootstrap replicates of 10.000 randomized protein-coding gene pairs.
+This code may run for several hours on smaller systems.
+For shorter running time, decrease the number of bootstrap replicates.

 ```R
 getRandGeneCor(species = "ATH", cor_method = "Pearson", experiment = "single-species", bootstrap_repl = 100)